GeorgeBacky/PortScanner/README.md

 ----------<b>Linux</b>-------------<br>
 If you are running Linux/Ubuntu download the folder or only the file and run it<br>
 with this command : python3 PortScanner.py <br>
-(First open the folder with terminal and make an ls and after you must type the command)
+(First open the folder with terminal and after make ls  and type pip install -r requirements.txt and the last thing you must type the command)

 ----------<b>Windows</b>-------------<br>
 If you are running Windows download the folder or only the file and run it<br>